Crestview Assault and Battery Lawyer

-At Flaherty Defense Firm, our experienced legal team only handles criminal cases, and as such, we have years of experience representing residents, military members, and visitors to the Crestview area who are facing a variety of assault and battery charges, including those detailed below.
+At Flaherty Defense Firm, our experienced legal team only handles criminal cases, and as such, we have over 16 years of experience representing residents, military members, and visitors to the Crestview area who are facing a variety of assault and battery charges, including those detailed below.

 Under Florida law, battery is defined as the criminal offense of striking or touching another person when doing so is against his or her will.
 According to Florida Statute 741.28, Domestic Violence is a form of Battery that occurs between “spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family or who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.”